pgxn/pgxn-manager/README.md

 * If you're using PostgreSQL 9.0, you'll need to load the extensions into the template database so that they'll be included in the PGXN database when it's created.
-(This isn't necessary for PostgreSQL 9.1, as the installer will load the extenions for you).
+(This isn't necessary for PostgreSQL 9.1, as the installer will load the extensions for you).
 The simplest way to do so is to create a "contrib" schema and put them there.
 You'll also need to create the "pgxn" user and give it access to the schema.